sgrzywna/passphrase/README.md

 The main reason to create the tool was a need for small handy tool that generates easy to remember, but hard to crack passwords.

 It has much common with [Diceware](https://en.wikipedia.org/wiki/Diceware) method.
+Inspired by similar tool I found [here](https://ipsec.pl/passphrase).

 To make things a little bit more interesting, pseudo random number generator uses `The Simple Discard Method` that I found in `NIST SP800-90` publication.